coderaiser/putout/README.md

 ```

 As you see test runner it is little bit extended [supertape](https://github.com/coderaiser/supertape).
-To see more sophisticated example look at [@putout/remove-console](https://github.com/coderaiser/putout/tree/master/packages/plugin-remove-console).
+To see a more sophisticated example look at [@putout/remove-console](https://github.com/coderaiser/putout/tree/master/packages/plugin-remove-console).

 ### 🤷‍♂️ What if I don't want to publish a plugin?